-Т interrogation of the information the Board was told to 2 see if there was a patient safety or risk issue?
+1 interrogation of the information the Board was told to 2 see if there was a patient safety or risk issue?
 3 Α. In August 2020?
 4 62 Q. It was slightly different because of the alert.
-5 Α. It came up under "Any Other Business", it was a 11:1 6 statement.
+5 Α. It came up under "Any Other Business", it was a 11:11 6 statement.
 Then we came to it in the September where 7 the questioning came in.
 But, yes, patient safety, 8 even in 2017, knowing the SAI as I do now, the patient 9 safety was there, only these two pieces of information 10 weren't being joined together.
-11:1 11 63 Q. Do you see those as opportunities lost?
+11:11 11 63 Q. Do you see those as opportunities lost?
 12 Α. Absolutely.
-13 64 Q. I just want to ask you about, just in front of us there 14 there is reference, on 29th April 2021, the Muckamore 15 Abbey Hospital, report of the independent leadership 11:1: 16 and governance review and structures review.
+13 64 Q. I just want to ask you about, just in front of us there 14 there is reference, on 29th April 2021, the Muckamore 15 Abbey Hospital, report of the independent leadership 11:12 16 and governance review and structures review.
 Then if 17 we just move down slightly, 9th December 2021, 18 Muckamore Abbey Hospital, independent leadership and 19 governance review update.
-20 11:1 21 Just in relation to that particular review, was the 22 purpose of that workshop to take the learning from that 23 review and implement it more broadly, is that your 24 recollection of it?
+20 11:12 21 Just in relation to that particular review, was the 22 purpose of that workshop to take the learning from that 23 review and implement it more broadly, is that your 24 recollection of it?
 25 Α. Yeah.
-We had asked Barney McNeany, who was our 11:1 26 Director for Mental Health and Learning Disability, to 27 look at the review.
+We had asked Barney McNeany, who was our 11:12 26 Director for Mental Health and Learning Disability, to 27 look at the review.
 Then we as a Trust Board and as a 28 Trust needed to look at what are the lessons for us and 29 is there learnings there that we could deploy to ensure

 1 that we wouldn't fall through the same challenges that 2 they did at that time.
-So that was about identifying the lessons, it was about focussing in on the Southern 3 4 Trust and saying what is it that we need to do 5 differently or is there anything that -- have we got 11:13 everything that we need, do we need to do things 6 7 differently and do we need to shape something to ensure 8 that we don't have the same challenges as Muckamore.

-9 65 Q. Some of those reviews bring up issues or potential 10 lacunas or training that might be required or services 11 that might be required, is that a matter for the Trust 12 and the Department to agree funding or the provision of 13 that or is the Trust expected to meet the needs of 14 review recommendations out of its existing budget?

-- 15 A. Yes, it is.
-Any actions that come out, the expectation 11:13 16 is that we need to meet them. - 17 66 Q. If we could just go to 18th May 2023.
-Just on reading this, the language in this box seems slightly different, it just seemed aimed at more culturally significant language.
-When you talk about:

-"What is the Trust doing to improve communication?

-Improving communication with patients, organisational development perspective, what more can we do?
-Setting the Trust Board's risk appetite."

-without being seen to look for any compliments for the Inquiry, it does seem as if some of those themes are matters that we have touched upon here, and I am just wondering if there has been any learning already permeating through in May 2023 to inform some of the workshops?
+So that was about identifying 3 the lessons, it was about focussing in on the Southern 4 Trust and saying what is it that we need to do 5 differently or is there anything that have we got 11:13 6 everything that we need, do we need to do things 7 differently and do we need to shape something to ensure 8 that we don't have the same challenges as Muckamore.
+9 65 Q. Some of those reviews bring up issues or potential 10 lacunas or training that might be required or services 11:13 11 that might be required, is that a matter for the Trust 12 and the Department to agree funding or the provision of 13 that or is the Trust expected to meet the needs of 14 review recommendations out of its existing budget?
+15 Α. Yes, it is.
+Any actions that come out, the expectation 11:13 16 is that we need to meet them.
+17 66 Q. If we could just go to 18th May 2023.
+Just on reading 18 this, the language in this box seems slightly 19 different, it just seemed aimed at more culturally 20 significant language.
+When you talk about: 11:14 21 22 "What is the Trust doing to improve communication?
+23 Improving communication with patients, organisational 24 development perspective, what more can we do?
+Setting 25 the Trust Board's risk appetite."
+11:14 26 27 Without being seen to look for any compliments for the 28 Inquiry, it does seem as if some of those themes are 29 matters that we have touched upon here, and I am just